 The North Dakota State and Local Intelligence Center (NDSLIC) works with the public and private sector with a common goal of protecting our citizens, critical infrastructures, and the assets they control.

 The North Dakota Terrorism Protective Measure Resource Guide provides an overview of terrorist threats facing critical infrastructure and are intended to provide information and assist in determining areas that are vulnerable to possible terrorist attacks and ways in which to protect them.

 Upon request the NDSLIC does provide onsite threat/vulnerability assessments at no cost.
-The assessments are confidential and are protected by North Dakota Century Code.
+The assessments are exempt and are protected by North Dakota Century Code.